sf105/sttp-book/chapters/getting-started/testing-principles.md

 Is the system under development, the system that users really want and/or need?
 Is the system actually useful?
 Validation techniques, thus, focus on understanding whether the software system is delivering the business values it should deliver.
-In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behavior-Driven Development).
+In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behaviour-Driven Development).

 * **Verification: Are we building the system right?**
 Verification, on the other hand,